-Our proposals will deliver 60 new student rooms spread across 13 terraced homes, with a mix of four and five bedrooms.
+The development will deliver 60 new student rooms (an additional 45 bedspaces) spread across 13 terraced homes, with a mix of four and five bedrooms.
 The homes will be connected in up to four different blocks, creating a terraced effect that is consistent with the surrounding area.

 This page provides further details of the proposals.
 Please click on the header below to display more information.

-The emerging masterplan for the site can be viewed in the image below.
+The masterplan for the site can be viewed in the image below.

 In addition to providing additional postgraduate student housing, the proposed development will enhance existing buildings through the provision of additional amenity spaces.